Lw-Cui/LambdaJS/README.md

 # LambdaJS

 LambdaJS is small, tested, reduction semantics for JavaScript.
 It was proposal by Brown PLT group in 2010.
-See their [paper](http://cs.brown.edu/~sk/Publications/Papers/Published/gsk-essence-javascript/).
+Read their [paper](http://cs.brown.edu/~sk/Publications/Papers/Published/gsk-essence-javascript/).

 This repo reproduces the translation (*"desguar"*) between JavaScript and LambdaJS using **Ocaml**.